 Accommodation in Ein Karem

-Whether you’re planning a night, a weekend, or a longer stay, Ein Karem is ideal for a more outskirts Jerusalem accommodation.
-For instance, you might try the Alegra Hotel, a 5-star boutique hotel with an intriguing history, or the Notre Dame de Sion Guesthouse for known for its meditative grounds and more simple accomodation.
-You can also find B&B’s in Ein Karem for a more individual atmosphere.
+Whether you're planning a night, a weekend, or a longer stay, Ein Karem is ideal for a more outskirts Jerusalem accommodation.
+For instance, you might try the Alegra Hotel, a 5-star boutique hotel with an intriguing history, or the Notre Dame de Sion Guesthouse for known for its meditative grounds and more simple accommodation.
+You can also find many B&B in Ein Karem for a more individual atmosphere.
 Overall prices are middle to high tier.

 Getting to Ein Karem

-There is one Egged bus line, the 28/28A, which runs directly to the area, but it doesn’t run through the city center.
-Therefore, you might need to transfer to the 28/28A either by bus, or via lightrail from the Yafe Nof station.
-Cabs are easy to hail to and from Ein Karem, and if you’re driving, street parking is free.
+There is one Egged bus line, the 28, which runs directly to the area, but it doesn't run through the city center.
+Therefore, you might need to transfer to the 28/28A either by bus or via light rail from the Yafe Nof station.
+Cabs are easy to hail to and from Ein Karem, and if you're driving, street parking is free.

 All in all, Ein Karem is certainly a worthwhile trip to plan with your Jerusalem tours.